IbyCodes/LangTranslatorDiscordBot/README.md

 Type !info for more information.
 Can detect several language codes in the ISO 639-1 standard -also has the option to input the entire language name itself

+For a list of all the supported ISO codes, type !isocodes